 If you would like to get in contact with our team regarding our content or opportunities to connect and support young people during this time, then please contact us at firstname.lastname@example.org or call 9457 9855

 Banyule Youth Services offers a number of different engaging workshops on topics that affect young peoples wellbeing.
-These workshops can be presented via Zoom while COVID-19 restrictions are impacting our ability to attend schools and present in person.
 Our workshops are free, fun, discussion-based and include various practical activities.

 - Life Hacks – Learning about your legal rights

 - Life Hacks – Tips and Tricks to get a job

 - Life Hacks – Learning tips and tricks about money and budgeting

 - Wellbeing & Selfcare – What is Self-care and how can it help us?

 - Safe Partying – Information about staying safe, alcohol & more